Headteacher and Designated Safeguarding Lead

-With a passion for PE, comes a love of everything outdoors and Mr Moise has been involved in many Duke of Edinburgh expeditions, school Ski Trips, and Sporting trips.
-This all stems from his initial employment endeavors as a Ski Instructor in North America and an Outdoor Activity Instructor in the New Forest.
+With a passion for PE, comes a love of everything outdoors and Mr Moise has been involved in many Duke of Edinburgh expeditions, school ski trips, and sporting trips.
+This all stems from his initial employment endeavours as a Ski Instructor in North America and an Outdoor Activity Instructor in the New Forest.

-Mr Moise is excited to be able to pull on all of his experiences to date to help further build and raise the profile of the Sexey’s Sixth Form within Somerset.
+Mr Moise is excited to be able to draw on all of his experiences to date to help further build and raise the profile of the Sexey’s Sixth Form within Somerset.

 Director of Boarding